cs-club-smc/pacman-game/CONTRIBUTING.md

 ### 3. VSCode amenities

-I would _highly_ recommend downloading the [EditorConfig](https://editorconfig.org) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) VSCode extensions.
+I would _highly_ recommend installing the [EditorConfig](https://editorconfig.org) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) VSCode [extensions](https://code.visualstudio.com/docs/editor/extension-marketplace).
 Both EditorConfig and Prettier are used so all contributors add code with the same coding style.
 For example, the [./.editorconfig](./.editorconfig) and [./.prettierrc.json](./.prettierrc.json) files tell the VSCode extensions not to add `;` to the end of lines, and to write strings like `'my-string'` instead of `"my-string"`, among other things

 VSCode is configured to automatically format the code with Prettier when you save a file.
 Under the hood, VSCode reads [`./vscode/settings.json`](./.vscode/settings.json), and tells the Prettier extension to format the file